Wildlife populations in Catalonia have declined by an average of 25% in the last 18 years

 This report is a collective work and is the result of knowledge generated for decades.
 In Catalonia, there are some relevant documents to understand how our society is affecting biodiversity.
 Nature, use or abuse?.
 White Paper on Nature Management in the Catalan Countries (1976, 1988 and 2018-2019) and the Report on the State and Trends in the Natural Environment in Catalonia (2010) by the Institut for Catalan Studies are part of this legacy.
 But we must also keep in mind the effort of collective analysis that has been made in recent years and that has already been discussed in the framework of the report of the Intergovernmental Platform on Biodiversity and Services Ecosystems of the United Nations (IPBES) or in the six-yearly evaluation of compliance with the Habitats and Birds Directives commissioned by the Catalan government.

-This document links to reports of international and European scope, such as those that assess the fulfilment of the Aichi Biodiversity Targets – Convention on Biological Diversity, the Living Planet Index 2020, the State of Nature EU or others on a regional scale and lands them in Catalonia.
+This document links to reports of international and European scope, such as those that assess the fulfilment of the Aichi Biodiversity Targets – Convention on Biological Diversity, the Living Planet Index 2020, the State of Nature EU or others on a regional scale.
 It allows us to put in context the particular situation of our country and places us at the same level as the most advanced countries in terms of identifying conservation priorities.

 It also comes at the right time because at the beginning of 2021 it is expected that the governments of the world and institutions interested in nature conservation, in the Conference of the Parties to the Convention on Biological Diversity, will take stock of the last decade and establish what has come to be called the post-2020 strategy.
 It is a good moment for Catalonia to also take stock of the situation and be able to participate in these debates.